Unleashed (band)

-Unleashed is a Swedish death metal band that was formed in 1989 by Johnny Hedlund in Stockholm.
-Common lyrical themes found in the band's music include Viking culture, recollection of a pre-Christian world, and Norse folklore.
-A number of their recent songs also contain references to J. R. R. Tolkien.
+Unleashed is a Swedish death metal band formed in 1989 by Johnny Hedlund in Stockholm.
+Lyrical themes include Viking culture, recollection of a pre-Christian world, and Norse folklore.
+A number of their recent songs contain references to J. R. R. Tolkien.
 Unleashed (along with Dismember, Entombed and Grave) is considered one of the "big four" of Swedish death metal.

 History

 Unleashed was founded in 1989 by vocalist and bassist Johnny Hedlund.
-Unleashed recorded demos "Revenge" and "Utter Dark", which got them a record deal with the German label Century Media Records.
+Unleashed recorded demos "Revenge" and "Utter Dark", which got them a deal with Century Media Records.
 In 1991, the band released their debut studio album, Where No Life Dwells, and toured with Morbid Angel in Europe and the US.

 In 1992, Unleashed released their second studio album, Shadows in the Deep, including a cover version of Venom's "Countess Bathory".
-Their next studio albums were Across the Open Sea in 1993 and Victory in 1995, the latter being the last album which guitarist Fredrik Lindgren played on.
-Lindgren began to focus strongly on playing punk rock in his band Loud Pipes, consisting of members from famous Swedish death metal bands, and when he finally left Unleashed they replaced him with Fredrik Folkare, who played guitar on the fifth Unleashed studio album Warrior in 1997.
+Their next studio albums were Across the Open Sea in 1993 and Victory in 1995, the latter being the last on which guitarist Fredrik Lindgren played.
+Lindgren focused on punk rock with his band Loud Pipes, consisting of members from Swedish death metal bands.
+When he left Unleashed, they replaced him with Fredrik Folkare, who played guitar on the fifth Unleashed studio album, Warrior, in 1997.